af83/ucengine-docs/faq.md

 We currently support two backends: [[mnesia|mnesia]] and [[mongoDB|mongodb]].

-## Does U.C.Engine garanty that all event are delivered?
+## Does U.C.Engine guaranty that all event are delivered?

 The short response is: **yes**.